 What to expect

-- social work;
+- social work

 - youth work.

-The majority of employers will look for those who have, or who are willing to work towards, the Qualification in Careers Guidance (QCG).
-This combines theoretical academic study with practical work experience and takes one year full time or two years part time.
+These courses combine theoretical academic study with practical work experience and take one year full time or two years part time to complete.
 The usual entry requirement is an undergraduate degree in any subject, but those without this qualification may still be considered if they can demonstrate an interest and commitment to the subject and perhaps some relevant experience.

 For more information on the QCG and relevant training providers see the Career Development Institute (CDI).

 - a high level of communication and listening skills